TipsApr 20, 20264 min read

 Screenshots of business cards.
 Faxes of faxes.
 100-pixel JPEGs of a fax of a logo.
 If the source is below 600 pixels on the long edge, we will probably decline the job — there is not enough information in the pixels to redraw faithfully.

-Writes about vector conversion, file prep, and the production-side details most shops only learn the hard way.
+Runs production operations at VectorWiz.
+Writes about file briefs, intake, and the production-side details shops learn the hard way.

 Related articles